 The deadliest month in the pandemic was October.
 In many communities, residents violated quarantine when they poured into the streets to celebrate Armistice the following month.

 In that moment, joy overtook the fear of contagion.

 - The flu came in three waves.
 The first in the spring of 1918, the second in August and the third in autumn.
 The second two waves were more virulent than the first.

 - Pregnant women had the highest death rate, up to 70 percent.

 - People who contracted the flu during the 1890 pandemic were less affected by Spanish flu.
 Those who survived the first wave of Spanish flu also were immune to the second two waves.

 - It is estimated up to 100 million people died globally.
-In many nations, the death toll was higher than that sustained during World War One.
+This makes the death toll higher than that of the war.

-- It is believed the stress and malnutrition caused by the war contributed to the death toll.
+- It is believed stress and malnutrition caused by the war contributed to the death toll.